shusuiCatLover/wppbot/README.md

 ## Features

 - Connects to WhatsApp Web using QR code authentication
+- **Saves authentication sessions locally** so you don't need to scan the QR code every time you start the bot
-- Sends a welcome/help message and a registration form link automatically to a configured number when the bot starts
+- Sends a welcome/help message to a configured number when the bot starts
+- Sends the registration form link only when requested by the user
 - Logs all incoming messages to the console for monitoring
 - Easily extendable for custom commands and automations